Velocidex/SQLiteHunter/README.md

      definition source to build the Artifact source name in the final artifact.
    * `VQL`: This is a VQL query that will be used to build the artifact source.
 The query must end with `SELECT ....
-FROM Rows`
+FROM Rows`.
    * `SQL`: This is the SQL query that will be applied to the SQLite file.
 Generally it is easier to apply enrichment, processing etc in the VQL so the SQL query can be much simpler.